evoldoers/biomake/README.md

 Unlike makefiles, biomake allows multiple variables in pattern matching.
 Let's say we have a program called `align` that compares two files producing some output (e.g. biological sequence alignment, or ontology alignment).
-Assume our file convention is to suffix `.fa` on the inputs.
+Assume our file convention is to suffix ".fa" on the inputs.
 We can write a `Makespec.pro` with the following:

     'align-$X-$Y.tbl' <-- ['$X.fa', '$Y.fa'],